xompage/Nyuu-obfuscated/bench/info.md

 These benchmarks have been run on a free trial VPS from Scaleway.
 You can get a [20 minute trial here](<http://instantcloud.io/>).
-Or you can use some other Debian/Ubuntu server if you don’t mind having random things installed, and don’t mind potentially needing to edit the script for it to work.
+Or you can use some other Debian/Ubuntu server if you don’t mind having random things installed (i.e. your system broken), and don’t mind potentially needing to edit the script for it to work.

 Once you have a shell on a test server (make sure you’re root), installing everything can be done by: